State Information for Texas

 Notary Seal Requirement

-•Ink stamp or embossing seal required, paper notarial acts.
-Must be photographically reproducible; indelible ink specified.
+Ink stamp or embossing seal required.
+Seal image must be legible and photographically reproducible; indelible ink specified.

 Authorized Duties